edevaldo99/curso_php_7_DAO/README.md

-# Classe referente ao DAO desenvolvido em curso PHP
+# Repositório referente ao uso do DAO no PHP